bradh352/ansible-scripts/roles/sonic/README.md

     specify `nexthop`.

-***NOTE***: Typically variables will be placed in the host vars, its recommended to create a file like `host_vars/switch-fqdn.yml` that contains these settings.
+***NOTE***: Typically variables will be placed in the host vars, it is recommended to create a file like `host_vars/switch-fqdn.yml` that contains these settings.

 ### Example Config